Armstrong, Potter and Randall District Court and County Court Plan

 ii.
 Make every reasonable effort to:

-1. Contact the defendant by the end of the first working day after the date on which the attorney is appointed; and
+1. Contact the defendant by telephone, letter or electronic communication by the end of the first working day after the date on which the attorney is appointed; and

 2. Interview the defendant as soon as practicable after the attorney is appointed;